Cloud vs. NAS: Where is my Data More Secure?

 Today, we would like to conduct a speculative experiment by comparing data with money.
 In this scenario, the bank equals cloud storage.
 The money sock under the pillow will be the Network Attached Storage (NAS) in our example.
 Our aim is to make clear: It is decisive where (and how) data is stored.
 Therefore, we make the comparison: Cloud vs. NAS.

-Safe Data Management With a NAS Requires Know-how – The Cloud Can be Used by Anyone
+Safe Data Management With a NAS or a Fileserver Requires Know-how – The Cloud Can be Used by Anyone

 Of course, it feels good to throw a bunch of 1,000€ notes into a corner and roll around in the pile of money.
 However, it is not safe.
 It should be obvious to anyone that this money should be brought to the bank as soon as possible.

-A current example are network-drives from the WesternDigital "My Cloud" series.
-As recently emerged, this series is facing several security flaws, which enable a malicious attack from the distance.
+A further example are network-drives from the WesternDigital "My Cloud" series.
+As recently emerged, this series is facing several security flaws, which enable a malicious attack from afar.
 The recommendation for "MyCloud" NAS devices is to immediately update the firmware to v.2.30.172 or to disconnect the storage from the internet.
-For a full reporting on the issue by Bleeding Computer, click here.
+For a full reporting on the issue by Bleeping Computer, click here.